ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 If the sender is limited for multiple RTTs, either by the application or by rwnd, continuously increasing cwnd can cause a mismatch between cwnd and the capacity the path provides.
 Such unlimited increase is therefore disallowed by the first rule.

-However, in most common congestion control mechanisms, a cwnd that has been fully utilized during an RTT grants an increase during the immediately following RTT.
+However, in most common congestion control mechanisms, in the absence of an indication of congestion, a cwnd that has been fully utilized during an RTT grants an increase during the immediately following RTT.
 Thus, such an increase is allowed by the second rule.

 # Security Considerations